 - Doesn’t absorb as well but does convert into AA in the skin.

 - Delivers all the benefits of AA but because it’s weaker, it’s often paired with other antioxidants and brightening ingredients to boost its efficacy.

 - One study found that a concentration of at least 10% MAP is required for brightening effects (source).

-- Considered a “whitening” (which really means brightening) ingredient by the Department of Health in Taiwan, suggesting that enough research was done to in terms of MAP’s brightening properties (sadly my Googling abilities weren’t good enough to find all these studies)
+- Considered a brightening ingredient by the Department of Health in Taiwan, suggesting that enough research was done to in terms of MAP’s brightening properties.

 Sodium Ascorbyl Phosphate (SAP)